0 Items

 Tomatoes grow well in a greenhouse or outside in a sheltered, sunny spot.
 They appreciate a fertile soil, so dig in compost or well-rotted farmyard manure before planting.
 If you are short on space, you can even grow tomatoes in pots on a sunny patio or balcony.

-Tomatoes are easy to grow from seed, provided you have somewhere warm and sunny to sow them.
+Tomatoes are easy to grow from seed, as long as you have a warm, sunny place to start them.
 A heated greenhouse is ideal, but you can also sow tomato seeds in pots on a sunny windowsill.

 Water the plants regularly, especially once the fruits start to form, keeping the soil moisture level as consistent as possible.
 Dry periods followed by overwatering can cause the fruits to take up too much water and split.